TessorNetwork/Fury/docs/docs2.2.0/README.md

 Through this Token all active participants can benefit from the growth of the network.

-The Commercio Cash Credit (CCC)  ha an unlimited supply and can be minted only by freezing the COM Token
+The Commercio Cash Credit (FUSD)  ha an unlimited supply and can be minted only by freezing the COM Token

 * The main purpose of the Token is to be a unit of value that can be used to perform transazction on chain.
 It is a FEE TOKEN (utility Token)
 * The price is FIXED  and is 1 EURO + VAT